 For generations, earning an Associate’s Degree in Nursing (ADN) was all one needed in order to pass the exam to become a Registered Nurse (RN).
-And while that still may be the case, and many nurses begin their careers with an associate’s degree, meeting the requirements for many of today’s nursing jobs requires holding a more advanced degree — in many cases, a master’s degree in nursing.
+And while that still may be the case, and many nurses begin their careers with an associate’s degree, meeting the requirements for many of today’s nursing jobs.
+It requires holding a more advanced degree — in many cases, a master’s degree in nursing.

-The fact is, health care facilities have very good reasons for wanting their nurses to be more educated, not the least of which is that nurses with bachelor’s and master’s degrees are better prepared for handling the rigors of the modern nursing environment.
+The fact is, health care facilities have very good reasons for wanting their nurses to be more educated.
+Not the least of which is that nurses with bachelor’s and master’s degrees are better prepared for handling the rigors of the modern nursing environment.

 Improving Patient Care